boldport/pcbmode/README.md

 ## Workflow

 PCBmodE folows a layout-driven design flow.
 There's no schematic functionality or DRC other than the designer's eyes.
-It's essentiallya script that runs from commandline generating files depending on the stage of the design.
+It's essentially a script that runs from commandline generating files depending on the stage of the design.

 1. Text editor: edit input [JSON](http://en.wikipedia.org/wiki/JSON) files
 2. PCBmodE: convert JSON files to Inkscape SVG